Discover the Maitai River Walkway: Enjoy a Tranquil Riverside Stroll in Nelson

-- The Maitai River Walkway features an 8 km path with stunning views and native plantings, perfect for a peaceful stroll.
+• The Maitai River Walkway spans 8 km, showcasing stunning river views and native plants, ideal for a calming escape in Nelson.

-- Scenic swimming holes and shaded picnic spots provide ideal locations for relaxation along the riverside.
+• Scenic swimming holes and shaded spots along the river invite relaxation and family-friendly outings.

 Location and Access

-As you make your way along the walkway, you'll encounter various access locations like Nile Street, Maitai Valley Road, and Cloustons Bridge.
-These points are strategically placed for easy entry and exit, allowing you to tailor your experience based on your available time and energy.
+Additional access points along the route include Nile Street, Maitai Valley Road, and Cloustons Bridge.
+These strategically placed entries allow you to customize your walk based on time and energy levels.

 Path Characteristics